 Some items may require a letter of introduction.

-A Catalogue of the Lansdowne Manuscripts in the British Museum, (London, 1819)
+Ellis, Henry, and Francis Douce, eds., A Catalogue of the Lansdowne Manuscripts in the British Museum (London: Taylor, 1820)